plblum/jivs/README.md

 ```
 ### InputValidators: Connecting Conditions to Error messages

 Validation is really just a process that evaluates some rule and returns a result.
 If there was an error, the result involves an error message.
-The InputValidator class handles this work.
+The `InputValidator class` handles this work.
 Once again, we use a Descriptor to configure it.
-Here’s the InputValidatorDescriptor:
+Here’s the `InputValidatorDescriptor type`:
 ```ts
 interface InputValidatorDescriptor {
     ConditionDescriptor: null | ConditionDescriptor;